ibizaman/selfhostblocks/modules/services/jellyfin/docs/default.md

 This NixOS module is a service that sets up a [Jellyfin](https://jellyfin.org/) instance.

-Compared to the stock module from nixpkgs, this one sets up, in a fully declarative manner the initial wizard with an admin user and LDAP and SSO integration.
+Compared to the stock module from nixpkgs, this one sets up, in a fully declarative manner:
+- the initial wizard with an admin user thanks to a custom Jellyfin CLI and a custom restart logic to apply the changes from the CLI.
+- LDAP and SSO integration thanks to a custom declarative installation of plugins.

 ## Features {#services-jellyfin-features}